callummarshall9/LBM_3D_SCFT/README.md

 and "Lattice Boltzmann study of pattern formation in reaction-diffusion" by: S.G.
 Ayodele1, F. Varnik and D. Raabe

+Lees-Edwards boundary conditions implemented using: "Lees-Edwards boundary conditions for lattice Boltzmann suspension simulations" by: Eric Lorenz and Alfons G. Hoekstra.
+As well as: "Lees-Edwards boundary conditions for Lattice
+Boltzmann" by: Alexander J. Wagner and Ignacio Pagonabarraga.

 # To build

 To build.
 Clone repo.
 Then